 Choosing a specialty as a nurse can be a daunting task.
 You want to find something that you’re passionate about, something that will give you a sense of fulfillment, but also something that will pay the bills.
 Pain Management Nursing is a specialty that could be the right option for you, especially if you are passionate about truly helping people, especially in managing chronic conditions that require a lot of attention.
 If this sounds like something you’d be interested in, keep reading for an inclusive guide to becoming a Pain Management Nurse.

 What is a Pain Management Nurse?

-All around the United States, there are an estimated fifty million people that live with chronic pain.
-This means that every single day of their lives, they are experiencing some level of pain due to some condition.
+All around the United States, there are an estimated 50 million people that live with chronic pain.
+This means that every single day of their lives, they are experiencing some level of pain.
 The pain can make functioning in regular life a challenge.
 The pain can be from a number of ailments, with headaches and back pain being the primary culprits.
 Arthritis, old injuries, and even carpal tunnel syndrome all contribute to chronic pain experienced by patients.
 This is where Pain Management Nurses come in.

-A nurse dealing with pain management can help with either chronic or acute conditions.
+A nurse working in pain management can help with either chronic or acute conditions.
 This means that whether the pain comes on suddenly due to an injury or if it lingers day after day, a nurse can help the patient manage that pain as best as they can, through medication, physical therapy, or other means.

 What are the Duties of Pain Management Nurses?